 If you view a photo of someone doing a pose called camel, you’ll notice it looks uncomfortable and it is.
 Along with it, you’ll frequently see a list of physical benefits that happen over time when doing the camel pose.

 In my book YOGA SONG (Rochak Press June 2022) I treat camel – and yoga- from the inside out.
 Here is an excerpt from Chapter 5 where I write what happened to me during a pivotal moment in my practice doing camel in Hawaii.
-You see, yoga is an inside job, and there’s a lot going on under the surface and it’s hard to describe.
-But that’s why I wrote YOGA SONG.
+You see, yoga is an inside job, and a lot is going on under the surface and it’s hard to describe.
+But that’s why I wrote a YOGA SONG.
 It’s yoga from the inside out in 23 lyric narratives.

 Excerpt from YOGA SONG on camel pose from the inside in Chapter 5 “Making Heroes.”

-The workshop leader said a deep backbend is a heart-opening pose and reminded us that an emotional reaction to camel pose is normal because the posture can make us feel vulnerable.
+The workshop leader said a deep backbend is a heart-opening pose and reminded us that an emotional reaction to a camel pose is normal because the posture can make us feel vulnerable.
 Pointing to his heart as the organ which should be at the highest position during camel, he may have even said, ‘lift up your hearts’ when stressing the importance of making one’s heart the highest point.

 Hearing this, I recalled my days as a ritual and religious leader, and I heard my voice chant ‘lift up your hearts’ to the accompaniment of an organ.
 This phrase has been chanted or spoken in the Christian Liturgy since the 3rd Century as a preface to the Eucharistic Prayer.

-Following the teacher’s directions, I arched my back and let my head hang while pushing forward with waist and thighs where I paused to check the tuning of my body and then deepened my pose pushing my head further back, lifted my chest to the ceiling, and pushed forward with my waist.
+Following the teacher’s directions, I arched my back and let my head hang while pushing forward with my waist and thighs where I paused to check the tuning of my body and then deepened my pose pushing my head further back, lifted my chest to the ceiling, and pushed forward with my waist.

 From a deep place, the grief and celebration of my life hit me hard and fast: I heard the single notes of an organ, and in my mind, I was moving to an old song-chant; yet in yoga, it became my new song.